cosmos/ibc-go/README.md

 To receive announcements of new releases or other technical updates, please join the [IBC is expansive Telegram group](https://t.me/ibc_is_expansive).

+## Contribution Guidelines & Requests for Maintainership

+We have detailed documents for contributors wishing to [contribute code to ibc-go](/CONTRIBUTING.md) or [submit a feature for maintainership](/MAINTAINERSHIP.md) in the `ibc-go` codebase.
+Please note that all maintainers of and contributors to the codebase should be subject to the [Code of Conduct](/CODE_OF_CONDUCT.md).

 ## Security

 To report a security vulnerability, see our [bug bounty program](https://hackerone.com/cosmos).